jason-dark/supabase-drizzle/README.md

 ---
 ## Limitations 🚫

-- I have not tested this package on windows.
+- I have only tested this lib on MacOS.
+I expect it will work on *nix systems but not Windows.
 If there is enough interest I might look into it.
-- Only Typescript Supabase config is supported.
-Plain JS will not work.
+- Only Typescript [Drizzle Kit config](https://orm.drizzle.team/docs/drizzle-config-file) files are supported.
+Plain JavaScript will not work.
+Again, if there's enough interest I might look into it.

 ---
 ## Contributing 🤝

 Contributions are welcome.
-I am a single developer who built this to solve a problem I had, so if there's a feature you specifically want feel free to open a pull request.
+I am a single developer who built this to solve a problem I had, so if there's a feature you specifically want feel free to open a [pull request](https://github.com/jason-dark/supabase-drizzle/pulls).

 ---
 ## License 📝

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).

 ---
 ## Disclaimers❗

 - **`supabase-drizzle`** is not an official library affiliated with the Supabase or Drizzle teams.
+- I make no guarantees that this lib is bug free.
+- I strongly suggest that you manually review generated SQL for RLS migrations before running them.
-- This library is not yet battle tested.
-Exercise extreme caution and test thoroughly before using it on production databases.
-I make no guarantees that this lib is bug free.
+- Exercise extreme caution and test thoroughly before using this lib on production databases.

 ---
 ## TODOs 🚧